tripti-gupta700/adobe_round1a/approach_explanation.md

 ## My Step-by-Step Approach

 1. **Text Extraction**:
-   We have used `PyMuPDF` (also called `fitz`) to extract text, font sizes, and page numbers from each block of the PDF.
+  We used PyMuPDF (also known as fitz) for parsing PDFs.
+It allowed us to extract:
+   1.Text blocks
+   2.Font sizes
+   3.Page numbers

 2. **Font Size Analysis**:
-   We have collected all font sizes used in the document and picked the top 3 largest ones — assuming the biggest text is H1, then H2, then H3.
+  We analyzed all font sizes used across the document and identified the top 3 largest:
+  The assumption: larger text generally indicates higher-level headings Mapped the sizes to:
+  H1 → Largest font
+  H2 → Second largest
+  H3 → Third largest

 3. **Heading Mapping**:
-   For every line of text, I checked its font size and matched it with H1, H2, or H3.
+   For each line of text:
+   We matched its font size with the H1, H2, or H3 thresholds If a match was found, the line was tagged as a heading with its corresponding level and page number

 4. **JSON Creation**:
    saved the output in this format: